rlymbur/aws-application-networking-k8s/docs/api-types/http-route.md

         - path:
             type: PathPrefix
             value: /ver2
+      priority: 1  # Lower priority rule evaluated second
 ```

 In this example:

 - The `HTTPRoute` is named `inventory` and is associated with a parent gateway named `my-hotel` that has
   a section named `http`.
-- The first routing rule forwards traffic to a backend Service named `inventory-ver1` on port `80`.
+- The first routing rule has a priority of 2 and forwards traffic to a backend Service named `inventory-ver1` on port `80`.
   The rule also specifies a path match condition, where traffic must have a path starting with `/ver1` for the routing
   rule to apply.
-- The second routing rule forwards traffic to a backend ServiceImport named `inventory-ver2` on port `80`.
+- The second routing rule has a priority of 1 and forwards traffic to a backend ServiceImport named `inventory-ver2` on port `80`.
   The rule also specifies a path match condition, where traffic must have a path starting with `/ver2` for the routing
   rule to apply.
+- Due to the priority values, the `/ver1` rule will be evaluated before the `/ver2` rule, regardless of creation order.

 ### Example 2